Table of Contents

 Is your dog exhibiting symptoms such as excessive water consumption, frequent urination, or weight loss?
 These could be signs of diabetes mellitus, a disease that is becoming commonly reported worldwide.

 Research shows that the number of dogs with diabetes has increased threefold in the last three decades.
-Previously, 50% of diabetic dogs were likely to live only two months after diagnosis, given only rudimentary home treatment.
+Previously, 50 % of diabetic dogs survived only two months post-diagnosis due to limited treatment options.
 Today, with the advancement of veterinary medicine, the affected pups do not have to die early, as was the case in the past.
 If the patient’s blood sugar levels are managed well, these patients have a life expectancy similar to that of dogs without diabetes.

-In this blog, we aim to educate you about your pet’s health by presenting the specific dog breeds that are more susceptible to diabetes.
-Keep reading to live a healthy life with your pet!
+In this blog, we will explore the dog breeds most at risk for diabetes.
+Keep reading to learn how to live a healthy life with your pet!

 Diabetes in Dogs: The Risk Factors and Symptoms of the Disease